sparna-git/legislation-schema.org-howto/README.md

   ![Legislation in knowledge graph](/images/legislation-knowledge-graph.png)

-These mockups display specific structured metadata about the act:
+These mockups display specific structured data about the act:
   - Title of the act
   - Summary
   - Whether the act is still in force or not